Science Education: Pharmacology

 Describes research on personalized medicines and why it's important.

-Pharmacogenomics is focused on how genes affect individual responses to medicines.
+Pharmacogenomics, a component of precision medicine, is focused on how genes affect individual responses to medications.
 Learn more about this field and how it could help doctors pick the right treatment option for each patient.

 The Right Fit